Colorectal cancer prevention programme

 People with a high risk of intestinal diseases, or who have a family history of such due to genetic alterations, must monitor their situations closely to facilitate early diagnoses.

-Bowel cancer screening is aimed at medium-risk people, that is men and women between 50 and 69 who have no personal or family history of the disease.
-This way, people who have a prior history of bowel cancer, or with a family history of bowel cancer, are excluded; instead, they are subject to specific monitoring, as they are considered to have a high risk.
+Bowel cancer screening is aimed at medium-risk people, that, is men and women between 50 and 69 who have no personal or family history of the disease.
+This way, people who have a prior history of colon cancer, or with a family history of colon cancer, are excluded; instead, they are subject to specific monitoring, as they are considered to have a high risk.

 This consists in a faecal blood test every two years.
 If no blood is detected in this test, it's unlikely to be a case of bowel cancer.
 After two years, the person is invited to join the programme.